KaranShah197/WSD-Project_01/README.md

 1. *Remote Show* shows the shortnames of each remote handle you’ve specified.

 **Status** displays the state of the working directory and the staging area.
 It lets you know if your commits meet the conditions set for the repository you're contributing to.

+**Master Branch** is the default branch in Git.
+It is the one where all changes eventually get merged back into.